spherenix/resolveAudio/README.md

 Once the script is executable, you can run it two different ways:

-- Run the script from within the same location of all your *.MP4's.
-For example, if your files are in /home/user/videos, then copy the script there
+- Run the script from within the same location of all your `"*.MP4's`.
+For example, if your files are in `/home/user/videos`, then copy the script there and execute it from that location.

 OR

-- Place the script in an executable location that your env $PATH recognizes.
-I placed mine in `/usr/local/bin` as this is the standard location in *NIX* environments.
+- Place the script in an executable location that your **env** `$PATH` recognizes.
+I placed mine in `/usr/local/bin` as this is the standard location in ***NIX*** environments.

 ## Improvements: